jzombie/rich-cms/md-content/4. Uncategorized/Quotes.md

 # Quotes

 > "Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing." ~ Pele
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing." ~ Pelé

 > "You are the average of the five people you spend the most time with." ~ Jim Rohn